AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/03_default_function_arguments.md

 // Europe Paris France
 ```

-If we want to replace any of the first arguments with our default we need to pass them as `undefined`, not really a nice looking solution.
-Luckily ES6 came to the rescue with default function arguments.
+If we want to replace any of the first arguments with our default we need to pass them as `undefined`, which is not the nicest looking solution.
+Luckily, ES6 came to the rescue with default function arguments.

 &nbsp;